xiaoxiaoflood/firefox-scripts/extensions/README.md

 Unnoficial versions for Fx 57+.

 Main compatibility target: [Firefox Developer Edition](https://www.mozilla.org/firefox/developer/).
-Extensions may work on other versions, but I use DevEd on my main profile so I only test them on it.
-DevEd is virtually identical to Beta and is very stable in my experience.
+Extensions may work on other versions, but I use DevEd so I only test them on it.
+DevEd is almost identical to Beta and it's very stable in my experience.

 ## Instructions